 Jamaican sorrel (red sorrel, Florida cranberry, or roselle) is not a true sorrel.
-It was introduced to Jamaica from west Asia in the eighteenth century.
+It was introduced to Jamaica from west Asia in the 18th century.
 Roselle is the fleshy young calyces (the outer floral envelope) surrounding the immature fruits.
 It also comes in dried form.
-Properties: Jamaican sorrel is very acidic.
-It resembles cranberry in color and acidity.
+Jamaican sorrel is very acidic and resembles cranberry in color and acidity.

 Culinary Uses of Jamaican Sorrel

 It is used to flavor drinks, jams, jellies, wine, and sauces in the Caribbean, Mexico, West Africa, and Egypt.
 Roselle is used fresh in salads, especially fruit salads, with cooked vegetables, and in sauces, stews, and pies or tarts.
 Roselle is also dried and used as natural coloring.

 The Caribbeans enjoy it as a traditional Christmas drink (also called sorrel) that is mixed with spices and rum.
 In Mexico, dried roselle is made into a refreshing drink called aqua de Jamaica.